Jupiter Responsible Income Fund

 Nuclear exclusion policy

-Find funds that have policies which say they avoid or limit their investment in the nuclear industry.
+Has a policy which describes the avoidance or limited investment in the nuclear industry.
 Strategies vary.
-See fund information for further detail.
 Social / Employment

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.
 Ethical Values Led Exclusions

 Ethical policies

-Find funds that have policies that set out their position on ethical or 'personal values' based issues.
+Has policies that set out their position on ethical or 'personal values' based issues.
 Strategies vary.
-See fund information for further detail.

-Tobacco and related product manufacturers excluded
+Tobacco & related product manufacturers excluded

 Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.